afshinator/conversation-crypto-dashboard/README.md

 **The result: An AI crypto analyst that answers questions like "Is Bitcoin in a golden cross?" or "What's the current BTC dominance?" based on real data, not training knowledge.**

+## Summary of the Workflow

+   - User Action: Sends a message (e.g., "What is the BTC trend?").
+   - App Action: Fetches the latest crypto stats from your storage.
+   - Formatting: Turns those numbers into a list of sentences.
+   - AI Call: Sends the list + the user's question to OpenAI.
+   - Response: OpenAI returns a text answer based only on that data.

 ## Key Architecture Decisions

 **Two Separate Flows:**